-Variety of evidence Range of evidence Children's exercise books and other examples of written work in a variety of forms and for a Recount range of purposes and audiences, taken from the whole of year 6.
-Procedure or instruction Written work from other subjects as well as Short story English, including cross-curricular projects.
-Report Examples of independent writing.
-Other evidence which the school considered Explanation relevant, e.g. TA assessment records and discussion with all Year 6 teachers during Argument and persuasion moderation visit.
-Poetry
+Variety of evidence

+Children's exercise books and other example of written work in a variety of forms and for

+range of purposes and audiences, taken fr om

+the whole of year 6.

+Written work from other subjects as well as English, including cross-curricular projects

+Examples of independent writing.

+Other evidence which the school considerer relevant, e.g. TA assessment records and discussion with all Year 6 teachers during ed

+moderation visit.